williamdsw/saroo-configuration-list/J/GS-9195/README.md

-# Kidou Senkan Nadesico - The Blank of 3 Years (J)
+# Kidou Senkan Nadesico - The Blank of 3 Years (Japan)

 SAROO's attributes configuration for this game.